drnsmith/drnsmith.github.io/content/projects/Project8/Project8.md

 Regression models provided valuable insights into the factors driving PM10 levels and set the stage for more advanced machine learning approaches.
 From identifying the key contributors like traffic and weather to tackling challenges like multicollinearity, this phase laid the groundwork for accurate air quality predictions.

 # Part 4.
 Advanced Machine Learning for PM10 Prediction: Random Forest, XGBoost, and More
 Regression models laid a solid foundation for PM10 prediction, but air pollution is a complex phenomenon influenced by nonlinear and time-dependent factors.
-To capture these intricacies, advanced machine learning models like neural networks (NNs) and ensemble methods come into play.
+To capture these intricacies, advanced ML models like neural networks (NNs) and ensemble methods come into play.

 These models are capable of uncovering patterns and relationships that simpler models might overlook.
-In this part, I’ll explore how advanced methods such as **Random Forest**, **Gradient Boosting**, and **Long Short-Term Memory (LSTM)** networks were employed to predict PM10 levels with greater accuracy.
+In this part, I’ll explore how I employed advanced methods, such as **Random Forest**, **Gradient Boosting**, and **Long Short-Term Memory (LSTM)**, to predict PM10 levels with greater accuracy.
 I’ll also discuss their strengths, limitations, and the unique insights they offered into the dynamics of air pollution.

-### 1. Ensemble Methods: Random Forest and Gradient Boosting
+### 1. Ensemble Methods
 #### Random Forest

 `Random Forest` is an ensemble method that builds multiple decision trees and averages their predictions.
 It reduces over-fitting and improves accuracy by leveraging the wisdom of the crowd.